'I had to come’: Ruth Bader Ginsburg’s admirers line up to see her one more time

 “We wouldn’t have a world like that without RBG,” she said.

-Judi LeCompte, 62, watched the Supreme Court from across the street with her 11-year old granddaughter, Gianna, who just days ago said she didn’t know who Ginsburg was.
-That was enough to motivate LeCompte to be here, and make sure her granddaughter came too.
+This was the lesson Judi LeCompte, 62, wanted to instill in her granddaughter Gianna as they watched the morning from the lawn of the Capitol.
+Just days ago, the 11-year-old said she didn’t know who Ginsburg was.

-As they waited, LeCompte explained to her granddaughter how Ginsburg graduated at the top of her class and still couldn’t find a job at a law firm, how she began her career at a time when wives were expected to take care of the children and cook for their husbands.
+As they waited, LeCompte explained to her granddaughter how Ginsburg began her career at a time when wives were expected to take care of the children and cook for their husbands.

 “Justice Ginsburg’s husband said no, you want to become a lawyer?
 Go become a lawyer,” LeCompte told her granddaughter.
 “And he stood beside her every step of the way.”

-While Gianna was learning about Ginsburg for the first time, 10-year-old Averie Hyde was near the front of the line, soon to be one of the first to say goodbye to the Justice.
-She and her mother, 33-year-old Cathleen Hyde, were wearing matching lace collar shirts.

-They booked their flights from Baton Rouge, La. the day after Ginsburg’s death, hoping there would be a memorial service in D.C. this week.
+While Gianna was learning about Ginsburg for the first time, 10-year-old Averie Hyde was near the front of the line to say goodbye to the Justice.
+Her mother, 33-year-old Cathleen Hyde, booked their flights from Baton Rouge, La. the day after Ginsburg’s death, hoping there would be a memorial service in D.C. this week.
+Now they were wearing matching lace collar shirts.
+Averie, who was also wearing a rainbow LGBTQ pride hat, explained Ginsburg’s appeal simply.

-"She was just cool,” Averie said, wearing a rainbow LGBTQ pride hat.
-Her mom hoped saying goodbye to Ginsburg would give them both a sense of peace and finality.